SamWindredQCA/1701QCA-Assessment1/replicationproject/replication.md

 *What ideas have you read, heard, or seen that informed your thinking on this project?
 (Provide references.)*

 While researching the timing gates, a lot of train system videos came up as well as my dad mentioning a train track with the lights.
 So it seemed like a good idea to go ahead on that idea, especially when most of the parts required for that project were already available to me.

+Link provided above, under "ELECTRIC WORKING MODEL RAILWAY" for a strong influence on the project.

 *What might be an interesting extension of this project?
 In what other contexts might this project be used?*

 An nice extension I believe, would be a network of tracks that followed the light system.
 Having multiple trains run at once, maybe with some cars making use of the traffic lights.
 It would be nice to see a bunch of trains going at once, all together in an expanded version.

+Instead of just a fully built up train network, just one system could be built into a small town or city project, as it would make use of the traffic light section of the build.